top of page

 BMSC black.png

-The Kelp Rescue Initiative is a project of the Western Canadian Universities Marine Sciences Society, a not-for-profit, registered Canadian charity (number 119293041RR0001).
+The Kelp Rescue Initiative is a project of the Pacific Marine Science Alliance, a not-for-profit, registered Canadian charity (number 119293041RR0001).
 100% of proceeds go directly to funding kelp conservation and restoration.

 • Instagram